16 Ways to Teach Children to Be Kind

 If you teach your child to ask herself these questions, she can learn to filter her thoughts before they roll out of her mouth.

-If you would like your own THINK poster to use with your child, you can get it in your inbox right now.
-Just fill out the form below.
+If you would like your own THINK poster to use with your child, you can get it in your inbox right now by joining the Printable Library.

 As a rule of thumb, if a friend is not asking for an opinion, then do not give it.
 The friend will most likely be offended by negative comments that she did not request.
 And if your child finds it hard to say something positive, it is better to not say anything at all.